 Kylie Jenner Ripped Apart By Fans For ‘Crazy‘ $360 Cosmetic Brush Set — She Responds

 Oh no!
 Kylie Jenner’s fan are enraged over the price of her new brush set!
-Now, the reality TV star is responded to the hate!
+Now, the reality TV star is responding to the hate!

 Kylie Jenner might have just prompted a serious uproar among her fans!
 The 20-year-old is rolling out a new cosmetic brush set (out Dec.
 13) which is going to be sold for a whopping $360!
 The steep price tag has fans and followers taking to social media to voice their disgust at what they see as a scam!
-“How many things can we buy with the $360 that @KylieJenner wants to sale her brush kit for?” one angry fan wrote. “@hulu w/o commercials for like 3 years?
+“How many things can we buy with the $360 that @KylieJenner wants to sale (sic) her brush kit for?” one angry fan wrote. “@hulu w/o commercials for like 3 years?
 Donate that money to Cali?
 4 dog adoptions from a local shelter?
 So many other smart choices…” Whoa!
 And that’s just the beginning!
 Head here to take a peek at more Kylie pics.

 “What a rip off, $360 for the whole set?
 They don’t even look like good brushes, Kylie is way too full of herself and I’d rather support a makeup company that actually has good products, Kylie is mediocre at best,” another critic wrote.
 “There’s a lot of stuff that’s coming off like ‘play’ makeup.
 I can still do better and go to Claire’s or literally the dollar store,” yet another angry individual tweeted out.
 Yikes!